bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/08_PyCOMPSs_CLI/01_Installation.rst

-   In order to check that it is correctly installed, check that the pycompss-cli executables (``pycompss``, ``compss`` and ``dislib``, which can be used indiferently) are available from your command line.
+   In order to check that it is correctly installed, check that the pycompss-cli executables (``pycompss``, ``compss`` and ``dislib``, which can be used indifferently) are available from your command line.

    .. code-block:: console